Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-- You could discuss how all people are called to be missionary—not necessarily in places far away, but in their own homes, workplaces and societies.
+- You could discuss how all people are called to be missionary—not necessarily in faraway places, but also in their own homes, workplaces and societies.

-- You could explore some of the missionary orders of the Church and the work they do—for example, the Columban Fathers or Divine Word Missionaries.
+- You could explore some of Church’s missionary orders and work that they accomplish, such as through the Columban Fathers or Divine Word Missionaries.

-- You could gather materials from organisations like Columban Mission, Catholic Mission or Melbourne Overseas Mission and discuss the missionary work being carried out by Australians.
+- You could gather materials from organisations such as the Columban Mission, Catholic Mission or Melbourne Overseas Mission and discuss the missionary work that Australians perform.

-- Discuss how the catechumens are called to carry out this missionary mandate of the Church.
+- Discuss how the catechumens are called to perform this missionary mandate of the Church.

 Symbols and images